16 Career Options for Korean Learners in 2025

 How many speak good French, Spanish, and German?

-And in contrast, how many can hold 5-minute simple conversations with a native Korean speaker?
+In contrast, how many can hold 5-minute simple conversations with a native Korean speaker?

 So, while you’re at it, why not combine it with better career prospects involving Korean?